EmbroidePy/pyembroidery/README.md

 #### Reading/Writing to JSON:
 Saves the pattern as a JSON object.
-This is intended to be useful as an interchange format since JSON is the most common data interchange format availible currently.
+This is intended to be useful as an interchange format since JSON is the most common data interchange format available currently.

 #### Writing to PNG: